clinical-biomarkers/Knowledge-Graph/README.md

 ## Workflow

-1. Biomarker Data Conversion

-- Biomarker data is first converted into the OWLNETS_edgelist.txt and OWLNETS_node_metadata.txt formats required by the CFDE KG.

-- Conversion handled using the [nt-owlnets-kg-converter](https://github.com/clinical-biomarkers/nt-owlnets-kg-converter)

-- Generated files are available in: /data/shared/repos/ubkg-etl

-2. Integration into CFDE KG

-- Once generated, these files are re-ingested into the CFDE KG.

-- Full build and integration instructions are provided by the UBKG team: [UBKG Build Instructions](https://github.com/x-atlas-consortia/ubkg-neo4j/blob/main/docs/BUILD_INSTRUCTIONS.md)

-3. Data Updates

-- Each time new biomarker data is pushed, the edge list and node files must be recreated and re-ingested into the CFDE KG.

 1. **Biomarker Data Conversion**
    - Biomarker data is first converted into the `OWLNETS_edgelist.txt` and `OWLNETS_node_metadata.txt` formats required by the CFDE KG.
    - Conversion handled using the [nt-owlnets-kg-converter](https://github.com/clinical-biomarkers/nt-owlnets-kg-converter).